bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-xx-modbus_goes_streampipes.md

 `holding register` and `input register` as integers.
 <br>

-Up to here, we have talked already a lot about the theoretical aspects of Modbus, so let's get into praxis.
+Up to here, we have already talked a lot about the theoretical aspects of Modbus, so let's now put this into practice.

 ## Using Modbus in StreamPipes
-For the integration of Modbus in StreamPipes we use the driver of the great library [PLC4X](https://plc4x.apache.org/).
+For the integration of Modbus into StreamPipes we use the driver of the awesome library [PLC4X](https://plc4x.apache.org/).
-This allows us to let you easily incorporate with Modbus by providing a dedicated connector which can be found in the data marketplace of StreamPipes Connect.
+This allows us to provide easy use of Modbus in the form of a dedicated connector that can be found in the data marketplace of StreamPipes Connect.
+As already mentioned above, the Modbus connector is currently limited to using Ethernet communication via TCP/IP.

-In the following we will provide you a step-by-step example on how to use Modbus for data analysis in StreamPipes.
+In the following we will provide you a step-by-step example on how to use StreamPipes for analyzing Modbus data.

 ### Interesting Links